fschutt/azul/README.md

 ## Styling

-Azul has default visual styles that mimick the sperating-systems native style.
+Azul has default visual styles that mimic the OS-native style.
 However, you can overwrite parts (or everything) with your custom CSS styles:

 ```rust